AdobeDocs/commerce-operations.en/help/install/advanced.md

 --elasticsearch-port=9200
 ```

-{:.bs-callout-info}
+>[!NOTE]
+>
-You must enter the command either on a single line or, as in the preceding example, with a `\` character at the end of each line.
+>You must enter the command either on a single line or, as in the preceding example, with a `\` character at the end of each line.

 Messages like the following display if the installation is successful: